Twitch co-founder Kevin Lin exits COO role, now filled by former Pandora COO Sara Clemens

 Clemens is one of three new hires Twitch is announcing today.

-Also new is Mark Weiler, now Twitch’s Head of Platforms & Services.
-Weiler was previously SVP Head of Engineering at ad infrastructure company Rubicon Project, and before that, worked at social ad platform Ampush.
+Also new is Mark Weiler, now Twitch’s head of Platforms & Services.
+Weiler was previously SVP Head of Engineering at ad infrastructure company Rubicon Project, and, before that, worked at social ad platform Ampush.
 He began his career at Microsoft, where he worked on email and networking products.

-At Twitch, he will be responsible for product development, infrastructure, and information security.
+At Twitch, he will be responsible for product development, infrastructure and information security.

-Amir Shevat, now VP of Developer Experience at Twitch, is joining from Slack, where he was Head of Developer Relations.
-At Slack, he helped the company build out its ecosystem through partnerships – something that could come into play given Twitch’s more recent launch of its Extensions marketplace where its courting developers to build for its platform.
+Amir Shevat, now VP of Developer Experience at Twitch, is joining from Slack, where he was head of Developer Relations.
+At Slack, he helped the company build out its ecosystem through partnerships — something that could come into play given Twitch’s more recent launch of its Extensions marketplace where it’s courting developers to build for its platform.

 Before Slack, Shevat worked at Google across a number of roles, including the global Startup Outreach lead at Google Play, leading Google’s scalable developer relations programs, and managing other programs like Google LaunchPad and Developer Experts.
-He also co-founded Google Campus in Tel Aviv, and before that, helped build the developer ecosystem at Microsoft Israel.
+He also co-founded Google Campus in Tel Aviv, and, before that, helped build the developer ecosystem at Microsoft Israel.

 Twitch’s current developer program lead, Kathy Astromoff, is remaining at Twitch as VP Developer Relations, and will be reporting to Shevat.